chaotic-aur/toolbox/README.md

 # Dependencies

-`pacman -S --needed base-devel git arch-install-scripts repoctl fuse-overlayfs rsync python-telegram-send`
+`pacman -S --needed base-devel git arch-install-scripts repoctl fuse-overlayfs rsync python-telegram-send openssh`

 One needs an active mirror or a setting (in /etc/chaotic.conf) like this: